Gut microbiota: Pharmacomicrobiomics

 The human metagenome (i.e., the genetic composition of an individual and all microorganisms that reside on or within the individual's body) varies considerably between individuals.
-Since the total number of microbial and viral cells in the human body (over 100 trillion) greatly outnumbers Homo sapiens cells (tens of trillions), there is considerable potential for interactions between drugs and an individual's microbiome, including: drugs altering the composition of the human microbiome, drug metabolism by microbial enzymes modifying the drug's pharmacokinetic profile, and microbial drug metabolism affecting a drug's clinical efficacy and toxicity profile.
+Since the total number of microbial cells in the human body (over 100 trillion) greatly outnumbers Homo sapiens cells (tens of trillions), there is considerable potential for interactions between drugs and an individual's microbiome, including: drugs altering the composition of the human microbiome, drug metabolism by microbial enzymes modifying the drug's pharmacokinetic profile, and microbial drug metabolism affecting a drug's clinical efficacy and toxicity profile.

 Apart from carbohydrates, gut microbiota can also metabolize other xenobiotics such as drugs, phytochemicals, and food toxicants.
 More than 30 drugs have been shown to be metabolized by gut microbiota.
 The microbial metabolism of drugs can sometimes inactivate the drug.

 Contribution to drug metabolism

 The gut microbiota is an enriched community that contains diverse genes with huge biochemical capabilities to modify drugs, especially those taken by mouth.
 Gut microbiota can affect drug metabolism via direct and indirect mechanisms.
 The direct mechanism is mediated by the microbial enzymes that can modify the chemical structure of the administered drugs.
 Conversely, the indirect pathway is mediated by the microbial metabolites which affect the expression of host metabolizing enzymes such as cytochrome P450.
 The effects of the gut microbiota on the pharmacokinetics and bioavailability of the drug have been investigated a few decades ago.
 These effects can be varied; it could activate the inactive drugs such as lovastatin, inactivate the active drug such as digoxin or induce drug toxicity as in irinotecan.
 Since then, the impacts of the gut microbiota on the pharmacokinetics of many drugs were heavily studied.

 The human gut microbiota plays a crucial role in modulating the effect of the administered drugs on the human.
 Directly, gut microbiota can synthesize and release a series of enzymes with the capability to metabolize drugs such as microbial biotransformation of L-dopa by decarboxylase and dehydroxylase enzymes.
 On the contrary, gut microbiota may also alter the metabolism of the drugs by modulating the host drug metabolism.
-This mechanism can be mediated by microbial metabolites or by modifying hot metabolites which in turn change the expression of host metabolizing enzymes.
+This mechanism can be mediated by microbial metabolites or by modifying host metabolites which in turn change the expression of host metabolizing enzymes.

 A large number of studies have demonstrated the metabolism of over 50 drugs by the gut microbiota.
 For example, lovastatin (a cholesterol-lowering agent) which is a lactone prodrug is partially activated by the human gut microbiota forming active acid hydroxylated metabolites.
 Conversely, digoxin (a drug used to treat Congestive Heart Failure) is inactivated by a member of the gut microbiota (i.e. Eggerthella lanta).
 Eggerthella lanta has a cytochrome-encoding operon up-regulated by digoxin and associated with digoxin-inactivation.
 Gut microbiota can also modulate the efficacy and toxicity of chemotherapeutic agents such as irinotecan.
 This effect is derived from the microbiome-encoded β-glucuronidase enzymes which recover the active form of the irinotecan causing gastrointestinal toxicity.